jaapmengers/sonos_cli/README.md

 Options:
   -p, --play               Play whichever track is currently queued -u, --pause              Pause playback
-  -s, --search      STRING Search an artist in Spotify's collection -a, --addandplay  STRING Add a track or an album by spotify URI and play it -m, --mute               Mute
+  -s, --search      STRING Search an artist in Spotifys collection -a, --addandplay  STRING Add a track or an album by spotify URI and play it -m, --mute               Mute
   -u, --unmute             Unmute